vega/altair/doc/user_guide/transform/aggregate.rst

 **Note:** As mentioned in :doc:`../data`, this approach of transforming the data with Pandas is preferable if we already have the DataFrame at hand.

+Because :code:`Cylinders` is of type :code:`int64` in the :code:`source`
+DataFrame, Altair would have treated it as a :code:`qualitative` --instead of :code:`ordinal`-- type had we not specified it.
+Making the type of data explicit is important since it affects the resulting plot; see :ref:`type-legend-scale` and :ref:`type-axis-scale` for two illustrated examples.
+As a rule of thumb, it is better to make the data type explicit, instead of relying on an implicit type conversion.

 Transform Options
 ^^^^^^^^^^^^^^^^^
 The :meth:`~Chart.transform_aggregate` method is built on the :class:`~AggregateTransform`